zebrium/ze-fluentd-plugin/README.md

 ```
 ##### Configuring Multiple Zebrium Service Groups Within a Single Collector

-It is possible to use a single td-agent to send log files to multiple Zebrium service groups.
+It is possible to use a single fluentd installation to send log files to multiple Zebrium service groups.
 Knowlege about advanced fluentd configuration is required.
 It is recommended to review the official documentation at https://docs.fluentd.org/configuration/config-file

 The following are required:
 - each service group needs to have its own source block and match block defenitions
 - in each source block, the path should be as specific as possible
 - paths in source blocks should not overlap
-- each source block needs a unique pos_file (td-agent will create the file if it does not exist)
+- each source block needs a unique pos_file (fluentd will create the file if it does not exist)
 - each source block should include a unique tag to specify which match block/service group should pick up the log events
 - each match block should match on the tag in its corresponding source block
 - ze_log_collector_url, ze_log_collector_token, and ze_log_collector_type will probably be the same in all match blocks
 - ze_host_tags specifies the service group name with "ze_deployment_name=<service group name>"
 - each match block requires a unique buffer path, which will be created if the specified path does not exist

-Here's an example of how this could be configured in /etc/td-agent/td-agent.conf:
+Here's an example of how this could be configured in /etc/fluent/fluentd.conf:
 ```
 <source>
   @type tail
   path "/var/log/auth.log"
   format none
   path_key tailed_path
-  pos_file /var/log/td-agent/position_file_1.pos
+  pos_file /var/log/fluent/position_file_1.pos
   tag seamus1
   read_from_head true
 </source>